NeeleshRoy/learnly-web/README.md

 # Learnly Web
 A view application to render the frontend of learnly ecosystem

+## Local setup
+1. clone the repo & cd into it
+2. npm i
+3. npm start

 ## Available Scripts

 In the project directory, you can run: